-- Subsurface plumbing repairs such as slab leaks are only accessible underneath a foundation must be video/photo documented by the plumber and provided to the building inspector for confirmation of compliance.
+- Subsurface plumbing repairs such as slab leaks that are only accessible underneath a foundation must be video/photo documented by the plumber and provided to the building inspector for confirmation of compliance.

 The Building Inspection Department is responsible for issuing permits and performing inspections for new construction, additions and remodeling projects for residential and commercial properties.

 The Building Inspection Department enforces the 2018 International Building Code, 2018 International Residential Code, 2020 National Electrical Code, 2018 International Plumbing Code, 2018 International Mechanical Code, 2018 International Fuel Gas Code, 2018 International Energy Conservation Code, 2018 International Swimming Pool and Spa Code, local zoning regulations, and certain state statutes relating to construction.
 The following link has been provided to view current published versions of the various codes adopted by the city: Online Building Codes.
 Please note that some sections of the online codes have been modified by local amendments and can be found in Chapter 98 of the North Richland Hills Code of Ordinances.

 When Do I Need a Building Permit?